-- The average back-to-back value across the trials, which is the number of frames in the longest burst that the DUT will handle without the loss of any frames. - CPU and memory utilization may also be collected as part of this test, to determine the vSwitch's performance footprint on the system.
+• The back-to-back value, which is the the number of frames in the longest burst that the DUT will handle without the loss of any frames.

+• CPU and memory utilization may also be collected as part of this test, to determine the vSwitch's performance footprint on the system.